kossgreim/addressbook/README.md

 ### Get contacts list for an Organization

-To get the list of you need to send GET request to:
+To get the list, you need to send GET request to:

 >http://app_address/v1/organizations/:organization_id/contacts